isorna/dzc/rules/shooting.md

 **Move and Fire (M&F) -** The maximum distance the unit may move and still fire the weapon.
 A dash here shows that the unit may move its full distance and still fire the weapon.
 If a unit shoots before moving, it cannot then move further than the M&F value.

-**Arc of Fire (Arc) -** Describes the angles at which the weapon can fire relative to the model s central axis.
+**Arc of Fire (Arc) -** Describes the angles at which the weapon can fire relative to the model's central axis.

 **Full Range (R[F]) -** Represents the maximum effective range of the weapon.
 Weapons with a range value represented by a ∞ symbol have essentially an infinite range within the confines of the game table.
 Weapons with a range value of CQ are called Close Quarters weapons and require the attacking unit to be in the same Garrison as the target.

 **Countered Range (R[C]) -** Represents the effective range of the weapon against targets which employ Active countermeasures.

 **Shots (S) -** The number of shots a weapon has.
-Note that this purely simulates the extra killing power of rapid fire weapons and does not always represent how many actual rounds are fired (a machine gun might fire dozens of bullets a second but won t get dozens of shots).
+Note that this purely simulates the extra killing power of rapid fire weapons and does not always represent how many actual rounds are fired (a machine gun might fire dozens of bullets a second but won't get dozens of shots).

 **Accuracy (Acc) -** Represents the accuracy of the weapon.
 This is the dice roll value required when rolling to hit (lower target numbers are better).
 Weapons with a dash or a value of 0 automatically hit.

 **Energy (E) -** Represents the destructive power of the weapon.

 **Special -** Any special rules which apply to the weapon.
-Any special rules which are not outlined in the "Special Rules" section of the rulebook will be described below the unit s weapon profile.
+Any special rules which are not outlined in the "Special Rules" section of the rulebook will be described below the unit's weapon profile.

 ## Check Movement

-If a unit moves over the weapon s Move & Fire value, it cannot be used during the same activation.
+If a unit moves over the weapon's Move & Fire value, it cannot be used during the same activation.
 Equally, if a weapon is used, a unit cannot then move further than its M&F value.

-M&F is judged on a unit to unit basis, which means some units in a squad can move further than their M&F value and can t shoot while others that didn t move further than their M&F value may still shoot.
+M&F is judged on a unit to unit basis, which means some units in a squad can move further than their M&F value and can't shoot while others that didn't move further than their M&F value may still shoot.

 ## Check Weapon Arcs & Line of Sight

-A target must be within a weapon s Arc value, as well as within line of sight.
+A target must be within a weapon's Arc value, as well as within line of sight.
 Units in a Garrison have line of sight to every other unit in that Garrison.

-If a unit can see less than half of the target unit, they count as **Hull Down and that weapon suffers a +2 penalty to its Accuracy.** It s easiest to roll different coloured dice to represent shots that are and aren t Hull Down.
+If a unit can see less than half of the target unit, they count as **Hull Down and that weapon suffers a +2 penalty to its Accuracy.** It's easiest to roll different coloured dice to represent shots that are and aren't Hull Down.

-A weapon s arc of fire is represented by its Arc value.
+A weapon's arc of fire is represented by its Arc value.
 This will be expressed using the letters: F (front), S (side), and R (rear).
 For example, a weapon with an arc value of F/S may shoot at targets in front of and at the side of the model, whereas a weapon with an arc value of F/S/R has 360º arc of fire.
 Side arcs may be further dileneated by Left or Right facings.

 Individual arcs are measured at 90 degree angles, with the front arc directly at the front of the miniature.
 Most miniatures will have easy arcs to measure, but some larger ones may be more complex.
 In these situations, you can align the arcs on the blast marker with the central axis of the shooting model.

-The centre of an enemy model s main body or base must be within the weapon s arcs to be considered a legitimate target for that unit.
+The centre of an enemy model's main body or base must be within the weapon's arcs to be considered a legitimate target for that unit.

 ## Measure Range Roll to Hit